mspnp/aks-baseline/05-bootstrap-prep.md

 ### Additional resources

 In addition to Azure Container Registry being deployed to support bootstrapping, this is where any other resources that are considered not tied to the lifecycle of an individual cluster is deployed.
 Azure Container Registry is one example as talked about above.
-Another example could be an AKS Backup Vault and backup artifacts storage account which likely would exist prior to and after any individual AKS cluster's existance.
+Another example could be an AKS Backup Vault and backup artifacts storage account which likely would exist prior to and after any individual AKS cluster's existence.
 When designing your pipelines, ensure to isolate components by their lifecycle watch for singletons in an architecture.
 These are typically resources like regional logging sinks, supporting global routing infrastructure, and so on.
-This is in contrast to potentially transiently/replaceable components, like the AKS cluster itself. *This implemention does not represent a complete seperation of stamp vs regional resources, but is fairly close.
-Deviations are strickly for ease of deployment in this walkthrough instead of as examples of guidance.*
+This is in contrast with potentially transient/replaceable components, like the AKS cluster itself. *This implementation does not represent a complete separation of stamp vs regional resources, but is fairly close.
+Deviations are strictly for ease of deployment in this walkthrough instead of as examples of guidance.*

 ## Steps